 There are BSides conferences everywhere!
 These are smaller, intimate places to hear and meet like-minded infosec people.
 If you have time, volunteer.
 You will feel like a n00b, everyone does.
 After a few times attending, submit a talk, and then submit another talk.

 You also might start a Twitter account and engage with it.
 Twitter is one of those things where it remains what you make it.
-If you’re building it expressly to learn more about infosec keep it focused, don’t rabbit hole down your other interests.
-Follow people in the security industry and pay attention to what’s going on, this is the best and cheapest way to build your own threat intelligence feed.
+If you’re building it expressly to learn more about infosec, keep it focused, don’t rabbit hole down your other interests.
+Follow people in the security industry and pay attention to what’s going on.
+This is the best and cheapest way to build your own threat intelligence feed.
 (2) Find someone you like and look at their lists, that’s a great way to start to know who’s who and what’s happening in infosec.
 Check out Ethan Robish’s list.

-We live in an age when people can actually be involved and be doing the things they say they want to do in their career.
+We live in an age when people can actually be involved and be doing the things they say they want to do in their careers.
 You want to be in infosec?
 Don’t wait for someone to hire you, or make your dreams come true for you – start building them yourself.